Multi-modal framework to model wet milling through numerical simulations and artificial intelligence (part 2)

 subsequent modelling through AI methods [1].
 A novel AI

-training technique called {"}genetic reinforcement
+training technique called genetic reinforcement

-learning{"} (hereinafter, GRL), which combines neural
+learning (hereinafter, GRL), which combines neural nets

-nets with genetic algorithms, was demonstrated for
+with genetic algorithms, was demonstrated for cases

-cases with limited data.
-Furthermore, genetic
+with limited data.
+Furthermore, genetic programming was

-programming was applied to derive transparent
+applied to derive transparent mathematical equations

-mathematical equations based on the generated data.
+based on the generated data.
+Using these methods and

-simulation data, predictive models were trained, and
+models were trained, and mathematical equations were

-distributions in the entire simulation domain as well
+derived.
+Relative velocity distributions in the entire

-as spatial distributions via heatmaps were predicted
+simulation domain as well as spatial distributions via

-and evaluated for independent cases.
-Systematic
+heatmaps were predicted and evaluated for independent

-predictions for the characteristic relative velocity
+cases.
+Systematic predictions for the characteristic

-values were generated instantaneously for varying tip
+relative velocity values were generated instantaneously

-would have required 1-10 years through simulations.
+parameter space, which would have required 1-10 years

-Finally, a transparent equation was generated via
+through simulations.
+Finally, a transparent equation

-genetic programming",
+was generated via genetic programming",

 - }